Advanced Search

 Abstract:

-Hematological parameters may indicate the presence of chronic low-grade inflammation and increasing viscosity, which are involved in the pathological processes of gestational diabetes mellitus (GDM).
-However, the association between several hematological parameters in early pregnancy and GDM has yet to be elucidated.
+l parameters may indicate the presence of chronic low-grade inflammation and increasing viscosity, which are involved in the pathological processes of gestational diabetes mellitus (GDM).
+However, ...

 Knowledge of Cervical Cancer and HPV, and Willingness to Receive HPV Vaccination Among 20–45-Year-Old Women — Six Provinces, China, 2018